benelan/gh-fzf/README.md

 - **Aliases**: `r`, `runs`, `-r`, `--run`, `--runs`
 - **Flags**: See `gh run list --help` for available options
 - **Keybindings**:
-  - `enter`: Watch the selected run's status updates (see `gh run watch --help`)
+  - `enter`: Watch the status updates for the selected run (see `gh run watch --help`)
-  - `alt-l`: Show the selected run's logs
-    (see `gh run view --help`)
+  - `alt-l`: Display the logs for the selected run (see `gh run view --help`)
   - `alt-r`: Rerun the selected run
     (see `gh run rerun --help`)
   - `alt-x`: Cancel the selected run
     (see `gh run cancel --help`)
-  - `alt-p`: Open `gh fzf pr` filtered for the run's branch
+  - `alt-p`: Open `gh fzf pr` filtered for the run's branch as head
   - `alt-b`: Filter the list, showing runs from the current branch
   - `alt-u`: Filter the list, showing runs triggered by you
   - `alt-f`: Filter the list, showing failed runs
 - **Examples:**
-  - Filter the initial list to runs for the "test" workflow.
+  - Filter the initial list to runs for the "tests" workflow:
     ```sh
-    gh fzf run --workflow test
+    gh fzf run --workflow tests
     ```
-  - Filter the initial list to failed runs on the main branch.
+  - Filter the initial list to failed runs on the main branch:
     ```sh
     gh fzf r -b main -s failure
     ```